Skip to Content

 Surface Finish & Drainage Slope

-After placement, the concrete surface around the bollard is often finished with a slight slope away from the pipe.
-This promotes water runoff and reduces the likelihood of moisture pooling at the base of the bollard.
+After placement, the concrete surface surrounding the bollard is typically finished with a slight slope or crown away from the pipe, a subtle but important detail that promotes effective water runoff and minimizes the potential for moisture pooling at the base.
+Proper drainage at the interface between concrete and bollard not only protects the structural integrity of the installation but also preserves coatings and surface finishes over time.

 Tools & Equipment Commonly Used

-Embedded bollard installation typically requires a combination of cutting, excavation, and placement tools.
-Depending on site conditions and bollard size, commonly used equipment may include:
+Installing embedded bollards typically requires a combination of cutting, excavation, and placement equipment, selected based on site conditions and bollard size.
+Commonly used tools include:

-• Core drills or saw cutters for existing concrete
+• Core drills or saw cutters for penetrating existing concrete

 • Skid steers with buckets for material handling on larger installations